Last updated on 2026-01-21

 Program overview

-Turn your passion for helping into a rewarding career with the three-year Child and Youth Care Ontario College Advanced Diploma program.
-This program is designed to prepare you to support vulnerable children, youth, and families with complex needs.
+Turn your passion for helping into a rewarding career.
+The three-year Child and Youth Care Ontario College Advanced Diploma program prepares you to support vulnerable children, youth, and families with complex needs.
 You will learn a wide range of prevention and intervention strategies that foster positive change and healthy development.
-The curriculum emphasizes assessing the strengths and needs of young people and families, developing tailored interventions, and applying principles of relational practice, lifespace engagement, and anti-oppressive practice.
-Practical and theoretical concepts are taught in classes and applied in field placements, ensuring you gain confidence and competence as a child and youth care practitioner.
-By the end of the program, you will have practical experience in two different work environments, enhancing your readiness for the field.
+The program emphasizes assessing the strengths and needs of young people and families, developing interventions, and applying principles of relational practice, lifespace engagement, and anti-oppressive practice.
+Practical and theoretical concepts are taught in classes and applied in field placements, ensuring you become a confident and competent child and youth care practitioner.

 Program structure

-The Child and Youth Care Ontario College Advanced Diploma program spans three years and is structured to provide a comprehensive education in child and youth care.
+The Child and Youth Care Ontario College Advanced Diploma program is structured over a period of three years.
 The program includes:

-- Unique opportunities such as two therapeutic outdoor activity courses, including a memorable two-day overnight camping trip.
+- Courses in outdoor activities, including a memorable two-day overnight camping trip.

-- Online students complete Year 1 courses online but must transition to in-person learning for Years 2 and 3.
+- Online students complete Year 1 courses online and must transfer on campus for in-person learning for Years 2 and 3.

 Featured Experiences

-The Child and Youth Care program offers several unique experiences that enhance learning and practical application:
+The Child and Youth Care program offers several unique experiences that enhance learning:

-- Two therapeutic outdoor activity courses, which include a two-day overnight camping trip to facilitate outdoor activities.
+- Two therapeutic outdoor activity courses, which include a two-day overnight camping trip.

-- Community-based service learning projects that connect students with local partners to address social issues.
+- Community-based service learning projects that connect students with local public social issues.

 Career Options

-Graduates of the Child and Youth Care Ontario College Advanced Diploma program can pursue a variety of rewarding career paths in Canada, including:
+Graduates of the Child and Youth Care Ontario College Advanced Diploma program can pursue a variety of career options in Canada, including:

-- Child and Youth Care Practitioner: Support children and youth in various settings, helping them navigate challenges and develop coping strategies.
+- Child and Youth Care Practitioner: Support vulnerable children and youth in various settings, helping them navigate challenges.

-- Youth Worker: Work in community organizations to assist young people in achieving personal and social goals.
+- Youth Worker: Work directly with young people in community programs, providing guidance and support.

-- Educational Assistant: Support students with diverse needs in educational settings, fostering an inclusive learning environment.
+- Educational Assistant: Assist teachers in supporting students with diverse needs in educational settings.

-- Case Coordinator: Manage cases for children and families, ensuring they receive appropriate services and support.
+- Case Coordinator: Manage cases for children and families, ensuring they receive necessary services and support.

 - Child Advocate: Represent the interests of children and youth, ensuring their voices are heard in various systems.

-These roles allow graduates to make a significant impact on the lives of children, youth, and families, contributing to their overall well-being and development.
+These roles allow graduates to make a significant impact in the lives of children, youth, and families, contributing to their overall well-being and development.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.